Lothringen (oil tanker): Construction

 Papendrecht was built as a tanker by the Rotterdam Droogdock Maatschappij, Rotterdam, South Holland for Van Ommeren's Scheepsvaart Maatschappij, Rotterdam.
 Yard number 220, it was laid down on 18 April 1939.
 The ship was launched on 19 April 1940.
 It was seized in May by the Kriegsmarine and renamed Lothringen.
 Completion was on 9 December 1940.
 The ship's port of registry was Hamburg.

 Axis service

 Crew

 Lothringen had a crew of 90, of which 45 were Kriegsmarine sailors.
 The rest were 35 sailors of the German mercantile marine.
 The senior naval officer aboard was the ship's doctor.

 Early history

-The sailors joined the Lothringen in Rotterdam.
+The sailors joined the Lothringen at Rotterdam.
 The guns were mounted and the ship was fueled.
-On the 7 March 1941 the ship sailed for the port of Cherbourg, France, arriving in the afternoon of 8 March.
+On 7 March 1941 the ship sailed for the port of Cherbourg, France, arriving in the afternoon of 8 March.
 Lothringen then visited Brest harbour, then Saint-Nazaire on 20 March followed by La Pallice on 11 May.